March 24, 2012 Leave a comment

 An issue which is of prominence is the image presented by the police as observed in the United Kingdom and many other Western European states.
 Based on firsthand observation as well as information gathered from members of the public, lower ranked members of the PDRM have been known to display attitudes and characteristics which are unbecoming of a law enforcement officer.
 One only has to type in “Polis” in Google or YouTube, and is presented with video clips of police officers perhaps not acting the way they should.
 The recent BERSIH protests, which show police officers allegedly firing CS gas into hospitals as well as baton charging protestors, have been condemned by international media.
 While operational strategies and personnel placement are most certainly important aspects in policing, one must not discount the perception that the public have of officers.

 Perhaps the PDRM could learn from the British style of policing.
 While no police service is inherently perfect, a Professional Standards Department (PSD) exists in each police force whose task is to investigate any complaints made against officers and recommend relevant actions to be taken against them should the complaints be proven to seriously affect the image of the force.
 I am unsure whether the PDRM has such a division within its ranks, but searches on the website have proven unfruitful.
 It is apparent that a higher standard of training is required for lower-ranked officers, especially those performing field duties who frequently interact with the public in the areas of customer service.
-Having spent the past four years working as a security officer, I have worked with the British police on a frequent basis and am impressed with the level of integrity and training that each officer holds.
+I have worked with the British police on a frequent basis and am impressed with the level of integrity and training that each officer holds.
 They are polite when dealing with the public, are firm in their decisions, willing to answer questions that are posed to them in the line of duty and are willing to accept their wrongdoing in certain cases.

 It is clear that the improvements that PDRM has made are unprecedented; at no point over the past three decades have such drastic changes been observed over such a short period of time.
 While strategic and tactical elements of policing have most certainly improved, more attention needs to be paid to the public perception of the police; PDRM have attempted to exemplify this by introducing a mascot to its ranks as well as hold public consultancy forums for information gathering.
 However, in order to solidify the public’s confidence as well as continue on track, it is penultimate that the essentials of good customer service are instilled in every officer low to high-ranked, as is the main issue of this debate.